Frank Wilson (Australian actor): Career

+Wilson had a small role as a cane cutter in Summer of the Seventeenth Doll (1959).

 His best-known film appearances were in The Club (by David Williamson; a role that Wilson had created on stage), Crackerjack, Breaker Morant, Black Robe and Money Movers.
+He also appeared in the 1957 Charlie Chaplin film A King in New York.
 On television he appeared in Changi (a mini-series written by John Doyle), SeaChange, Blue Heelers, Water Rats, Power Without Glory, A Country Practice, Bellbird, Doctor Down Under and other programs.

 His stage work included Guys and Dolls, Wonderful Town, Lola Montez, Damn Yankees, How to Succeed in Business Without Really Trying (which he directed), and as Falstaff in Shakespeare's Henry IV, Part 2.

 David Williamson wrote the character of Frank in Travelling North for Wilson, having admired his interpretation of Jock Riley in The Club.
 However, after creating Frank on stage, Wilson was not given the role in the film adaptation — it went to Leo McKern instead.
+To television audiences, he was the well-known and encouraging compere for the influential amateur talent show New Faces throughout the 1960s to mid-70s.

 Awards

 He won a Logie Award for Best Compere in 1972 for New Faces.

 His last role, in the short film The Chess Set (by Alexander Murawski) won the Best Actor award at the New York International Independent Film and Video Festival.
 Wilson heard this news the day before he died.